Citroën SpaceTourer MPV review

 Sometimes, when more than five people need to travel together, even a big MPV doesn’t quite do the job.
 Now, the Citroen SpaceTourer seeks to satisfy the needs of the larger travelling group, competing with the Mercedes V-Class and Volkswagen Caravelle in the luxury minibus market.

-In common with those two, the Citroen finds its basis in a commercial vehicle, in this case the latest Citroen Dispatch van, which in turn is closely related to the Peugeot Expert and Toyota Proace.
+In common with those two, the Citroen finds its basis in a commercial vehicle, in this case the latest Citroen Dispatch van, which in turn shares some parts with the Peugeot 3008 and Citroen C4 SpaceTourer MPVs.
 Changes to the bumpers and headlights distinguish the SpaceTourer from its hard-working sister models and, when fitted with alloy wheels, the big Citroen actually looks quite fetching.

 While the idea of your ‘luxury’ transport being essentially a van with windows isn’t the most appealing thought, some reassurance can be derived from the fact that vans like those are designed to work hard and prove reliable, while being cost-effective to operate.
-Plus, as the chassis of the Dispatch has a lot in common with that of the Citroen Grand C4 Picasso, the SpaceTourer shouldn’t be too unwieldy to drive.
+Plus, as the chassis of the Dispatch has a lot in common with that of the Citroen C4 SpaceTourer, the SpaceTourer and is impressively car-like to drive for a van-based model.

-The SpaceTourer can be chosen in two lengths.
+The SpaceTourer can be chosen in two lengths, while the e-SpaceTourer is only offered in the shorter version.
 The M is a shade under five metres and the lengthy XL stretches a full 5.3 metres – this version allowing up to nine passengers to stretch out in comfort.
 Family buyers are served by Feel trim, which is designed to be hard-wearing and as versatile as possible.
 Those in the hunt for more comfort might be inclined to try the Business model, while a version named for and inspired by Australian surfing brand Rip Curl brings an injection of style inside and out, as well as more luxurious interior appointments.

 MPG, running costs & CO2

 With vans like the Dispatch having to work for a living, Citroen is keen that its commercial vehicles should be as efficient as possible.
-This trickles down handily to the SpaceTourer, which returns 53.3mpg in the BlueHDi 150 six-speed manual form we’ve tested.
+This trickles down handily to the SpaceTourer, which returns up to 39.8mpg in the BlueHDi 145 and 180.

-The most economical engine in the range is the BlueHDi 115, with stop-start technology reducing its fuel consumption to 55.4mpg.
-CO2 emissions of most SpaceTourer models put them in the £130 yearly road-tax bracket, the exceptions being the BlueHDi 95 manual without stop-start, which demands a £145 payment, and the BlueHDi 180 with Citroen’s EAT6 six-speed automatic gearbox, which will set you back £180 a year.
+The most economical engine in the range is the BlueHDi 120, with stop-start technology reducing its fuel consumption to 44.1mpg.
+CO2 emissions of most SpaceTourer models put them in the £150 annual road-tax bracket, the exception being the e-SpaceTouer's zero emissions, which means it’s exempt.

-SpaceTourer insurance groups range from 12 to 18 between the 1.6 and 2.0-litre diesel models, and routine servicing can be performed by any official Citroen workshop.
+SpaceTourer insurance groups range from 12 to 18 between the diesel models, and routine servicing can be performed by any official Citroen workshop.
 The car is also covered by the same three-year warranty as all other new Citroens in the UK.

 Engines, drive & performance